nostrapps/nostr-login-shim/README.md

 For the login process, modify the checkForExtension function as needed.
 For the appearance, update the shimStyles constant with your desired styles.

+## Demo

+You can view the demo by clicking [here](https://nostrapps.github.io/nostr-login-shim/test.html).

 ## License